Top 10 Famous People Who Didn't Finish High School

 He dropped out of high school after failing every subject except English.

-Wow I didn't know he had so much difficulties in school.
+Wow, I didn't know he had so many difficulties in school.

-10 Jim Carrey James Eugene "Jim" Carrey is a Canadian American actor, comedian, impressionist, screenwriter, and producer.
-He is well known for comedic roles in films such as Ace Ventura: Pet Detective, The Mask , Dumb and Dumber, Ace Ventura: When Nature Calls, The Cable Guy, Liar Liar, How the Grinch Stole Christmas, and Bruce Almighty.
-He is also acclaimed for his serious roles in The Truman Show, Man of the Moon, and Eternal Sunshine of the Spotless Mind.
-He has been nominated for five Golden Globe Awards for Best Actor - Motion Picture Musical or Comedy for The Mask, Liar Liar, Man on the Moon (for which he won), How the Grinch Stole Christmas, and Eternal Sunshine of the Spotless Mind.
-In 1999, he won ...read more.
+James Eugene "Jim" Carrey is a Canadian and American actor, comedian, impressionist, screenwriter, and producer.
+He's well known for comedic roles in films such as Ace Ventura: Pet Detective, The Mask, Dumb and Dumber, Ace Ventura: When Nature Calls, The Cable Guy, Liar Liar, How the Grinch Stole Christmas... read more

 He dropped out of high school at 16.

-19 Keanu Reeves Keanu Charles Reeves (born September 2, 1964) is a Canadian actor, director, producer, and musician.
-He gained fame for his starring role performances in several blockbuster films, including comedies from the Bill and Ted franchise.
+Keanu Charles Reeves (born September 2, 1964) is a Canadian actor, director, producer, and musician.
+He gained fame with his starring role in the Bill & Ted films and has since delivered several blockbuster performances, including in The Matrix and John Wick franchises.

 Within five years, Reeves attended four high schools, including the Etobicoke School of the Arts (Canada), from which he was expelled.
 Reeves stated he was expelled because "I was just a little too rambunctious and shot my mouth off once too often.
 I was not generally the most well-oiled machine in the school."